bluesky-social/bsky-docs/blog/2024-08-12-ts-api-refactor/index.md

 The deprecated `ServiceClient` class now extends the new `XrpcClient` class.
 Because of this, the `fetch` `FetchHandler` can no longer be configured on the `Client` instances (including the default export of the package).
 If you are not relying on the `fetch` `FetchHandler`, the new changes should have no impact on your code.
 Beware that the deprecated classes will eventually be removed in a future version.

 Since its use has completely changed, the `FetchHandler` type has also completely changed.
 The new `FetchHandler` type is now a function that receives a `url` pathname and a `RequestInit` object and returns a `Promise<Response>`.
-This function is responsible from making the actual request to the server.
+This function is responsible for making the actual request to the server.

 ```ts
 export type FetchHandler = (